 Disclosure: This post contains affiliate links to support this blog, my special-needs dog, and my traveling habit.
 As an opens in a new windowAmazon Associate I earn from qualifying purchases.
-As a member of the media, I was hosted, however, all opinions are my own.

 The COVID-19 pandemic lockdown provided opportunities of productivity.
 For some, it was seeing how many wine bottles they could empty.
 For others, it was converting their creativity into new opportunities.
 Renaissance man Dr. Guy Harvey chose the latter.

 Harvey was born in Germany and grew up in Jamaica.
 He earned an education in Scotland and the West Indies and calls the Cayman Islands home.
 During opens in a new windowInternational Convention of Allied Sportfishing Trades (ICAST, the world’s largest sportfishing tradeshow) in July, I sat down with the angler, artist, businessman, conservationist, diver, explorer, family man, and scientist.
 We discussed discussed Florida, family, and some projects he accomplished during the pandemic.